thejeremyjohn/wellread/README.md

 [https://wellread0.herokuapp.com](https://wellread0.herokuapp.com)

 ### User Auth
 Users can securely signin in or signup through the form on the landing page.
-A DEMO login button is alsp provided.
+A DEMO login button is also provided.
 <img src="https://i.imgur.com/3HaZY2b.png" />

 ### Books